aimhubio/aimos/docs/source/apps/base_app.rst

 =====
 Base App provides the logging primitives and the UI for logs browsing.

-The Base App UI provides the views for all primitive types as well as views for any other custom record type that is logged with Aim.
+The Base App UI provides the views for all primitive types as well as views for any other custom record type that is logged with AimOS.

 .. image:: https://docs-blobs.s3.us-east-2.amazonaws.com/v4-images/guides/aim-logs-overview.png
     :width: 100%
-    :alt: Aim Logs Overview
+    :alt: AimOS Logs Overview

 Installation
 ------------
-Installed out of the box with as part of default Aim installation.
+Installed out of the box with as part of default AimOS installation.
 Users can unregister and replace with any other app.

 Usage
 =====
-The Base app is default installed with Aim.
+The Base app is default installed with AimOS.
 It can be accessed via

 .. code-block:: python